Why You Should Consider a Business Partnership

 It’s safe to say all of the above has brought new and exciting business to our door.
 So much so we have found ourselves asking “why didn’t we do this before?“.
-There are several answers actually, but for the purpose of this post, I’ll go with a lack of awareness of just what a strong business partnership can offer.
+There are several answers actually, but for this post, I’ll go with a lack of awareness of just what a strong business partnership can offer.

 Now we have seen the light we’re happy to share our what, how and why business partnerships are a key element to business growth.

 Type of business partnership

-Most organisations that look to partner with other businesses offer some sort of partnership scheme.
+Most organisations that look to partner with other businesses offer some partnership scheme.
 The most common are those where money is paid to become a sponsor or an exclusive partner, and the other is services/products in kind.

 The former is most common when it comes to an event or a set term sponsorship.
 It doesn’t have to require cold hard cash as such, gifting equipment or services can secure your business as a sponsor.
 But not everyone can take advantage of this type of business partnership.

 Services/products in kind usually involve more work but can reap more rewards.
 It may be that you base your partnership on a two-way agreement that stipulates that you are the preferred supplier for certain products or services for that organisation.
 In turn, they promote you actively throughout the term.
-By setting up a partnership this way you usually have regular contact with the organisation allowing your businesses to form a stronger alliance built on mutual trust rather than cash.
+By setting up a partnership this way, you usually have regular contact with the organisation allowing your businesses to form a stronger alliance built on mutual trust rather than cash.

 Play to your strengths

 How many times has someone told you to stick with what you’re good at?
 The same applies when you’re exploring business partnerships.
 Look at how you can benefit a commercial partnership doing what you do best.
-For us, training businesses from all niches to use social media with maximum benefit adds huge value to us as a partner, it also allows us to network and shares our expertise with businesses within our target audience.
+For us, providing consultancy and access to our team of experts adds huge value to us as a partner.
+It also allows us to network and shares our expertise with businesses within our target audience.
 Everyone’s a winner.